elmesaoudee/elmesaoudee/README.md

 ### Hello there 👋
-Dedicated and resourceful Lead Data Consultant with ample experience under the belt.
+Dedicated and resourceful Lead Data Engineer with ample experience under the belt.

 Eager to learn and passionate about data, Kaggle, and Open Source.